-On June 21, 2002, Ronaldinho scored a free-kick in a World Cup quarter-final against England which had everyone questioning whether he meant it.
+On June 21, 2002, Ronaldinho scored a free-kick in a World Cup quarter-final against England which had people questioning whether he meant it.
 All these years later, nobody should be in any doubt he definitely did.

 Football is a sport unlike any other when it comes to living or dying on your reputation.